MistyCommunity/Documentation/src/content/misty-ii/reference/rest.md

 ### GetLogFile

 Obtains log file data.
-Calling `GetLogFile` with no parameters returns available log data for the current date.
+Calling `GetLogFile` with no parameters returns log data from the current date.
+This command returns up to 3 MB of logs.

+{{box op="start" cssClass="boxed noteBox"}}
+**Note:** If you request the logs for a specific date, the results may include logs from the following date if less than 3 MB of logs exist for the date requested.
+{{box op="end"}}

 Endpoint: